nhatthaiquang-agilityio/kedro-airflow-docker/README.md

 ### Workflows
 + Read data from csv files and excel file as well, pre-process files and then save csv files
 + Split data and then save pickle files
-+ Read pickle files, run train model and then save the regression model(pickle format)
++ Read pickle files, run train model and also save the regression model(pickle format)
 + Load the regression model and run Predict from the pickle model

 ### Build